BBC Young Chorister Of The Year

 - Upload your two videos and submit your entry

-What should I sing?
+What can I sing?

-- You’ll need to film yourself singing two pieces of music - each under three minutes long
+- You’ll need to film yourself singing two pieces of music - each under three minutes long.

-What happens then?
+What happens next?

-Any questions - please e-mail: firstname.lastname@example.org
+Any questions or problems - please e-mail: firstname.lastname@example.org